 Drone-based food delivery processes.

 Drone-based food delivery processes can use and combined a number of value chain elements (see Uber Eats example further down).
 Generally the key elements for drone based food delivery would be from the Restaurant, via Drone to the Customer.
+The process interacts and updates the online food ordering APP at various point during the workflow.

 UBER Eats Drone